py-mine/mcproto/changes/README.md

 - `feature`: Signifying a new feature.
 - `bugfix`: Signifying a bugfix.
 - `documentation`: Signifying a documentation improvement.
-- `breaking`: Signifying a deprecation or other breaking change of some part of the project's public API.
+- `breaking`: Signifying a breaking change of some part of the project's public API.
+(Such as a removal after deprecation, but also for removals without deprecation, if necessary.)
+- `deprecation`: Signifying a newly deprecated feature.

 For changes that do not fall under any of the above cases, please specify the lack of the changelog in the pull request description, so that a maintainer can skip the job that checks for presence of this fragment file.